All documents on this site are in PDF format. You must have Adobe Acrobat reader to view them.

 - In temperate climates - spring and late summer treatments are recommended.

-- In sub tropical and other climates, dry and low-brood seasons are most effective when using Formic acid to treat against the Varroa mite.
+- In sub tropical and other climates, dry and low-brood seasons are most effective when using Formic acid and MiteGone® method to treat against the Varroa mite.

 Side Benefits: